MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Churn

-When a customer ends a relationship or stops engaging with a company.
-CRM helps prevent churn.
+Churn occurs when a customer ends a relationship or stops engaging with a company.
+Customer relationship management (CRM) helps prevent churn.

 ### Close the deal